blusa/blog/_posts/2025-07-08-Ring-Buffers-for-realtime-video-recording.md

 The key insight is that video events don't announce themselves beforehand.
 Ring buffers solve the fundamental problem of capturing pre-event context when you only know it matters post-event.
 In our elder care scenario, we need both the fall sequence leading up to the detection and the aftermath, a dual-phase recording that captures pre-trigger + post-trigger frames.

 This is where video applications differ from typical ring buffer uses.
 You're not just maintaining a rolling window of recent data but you're maintaining a recording system that can retroactively decide what was important.
-The critical advantage for video applications is predictable memory usage regardless of how long the system runs - crucial when dealing with frames arriving at 25Hz or higher.
+The critical advantage for video applications is predictable memory usage regardless of how long the system runs, crucial when dealing with frames arriving at 25Hz or higher.

 ## Decoupling Recording from Detection